 Updated, March, 13, 2023 – There are books, sleep consultants and time-worn advice out there to help babies sleep through the night.
 But the same questions still keep coming up over and over!
 Most of this is because, humans are all different but in this blog, Night Nurses Answer Your Infant Sleep Questions, we’ll do our best to give you concrete answers.

-1. Why does my baby wake through the night when I know s/he is not hungry?
+1. Why does my baby wake through the night when I know s/he’s not hungry?

-- Physical: Illness, teething, heavy diaper or tummy pain: When physical things happen outside of baby’s control parents need to step in to help.
-For example, if baby has congestion or ear infection; laying horizontally makes fluid in the inner ear or chest settle and makes getting comfortable very difficult for baby.
+- When physical things happen outside of baby’s control parents need to step in to help.
+For example, if baby has congestion or ear infection, laying horizontally makes fluid in the inner ear or chest settle.
+This makes getting comfortable very difficult for baby.
 Responding to baby quickly, and for as long as baby needs is recommended for any wake ups due to pain or discomfort.
 Physical wake-ups are part of parenting and any kind of sleep training needs to wait until baby is in healthy place.

-- Habit – for healthy babies who have never slept through the night (and we are not saying whether they should or shouldn’t) wakefulness overnight usually means they are simply repeating their 3-4 hour daytime schedule of being awake for a few hours and then going to sleep for a few hours.
-For parents wishing to increase baby’s sleep time in this case, a gentle weaning of overnight feeds and increase in daytime feeds can help.
-Here’s what we mean by that.
+- For healthy babies who have never slept through the night (and we are not saying whether they should or shouldn’t) wakefulness overnight usually means they are simply repeating their 3-4 hour daytime schedule.
+The daytime schedule of being awake for a few hours and then going to sleep for a few hours simply keeps repeating.
+For parents wishing to increase baby’s sleep time in this case, gently weaning overnight feeds and increasing daytime feeds can help.
+More on that below: